 Tip: Phrase match is really handy for eliminating specific keyword phrases in a way that won’t hurt valuable queries.
 So, “pool hours” and “wifi password” would eliminate searches from current residents trying to figure out when the pool is open or what the password is.
 Those keywords would not, however, prevent your ad from displaying for searches that prospective residents might perform, such as “does mountain brook apartments have a pool?” or “does mountain brook apartments offer free wifi?”.

-How to Discover More Negative Keywords in Google AdWords for Apartments
+How to Discover More Negative Keywords in Google Ads for Apartments

 Part of the fun of optimizing campaigns over the long term is figuring out what sorts of strange things people type into Google that you don’t want to trigger your ads.
 You can do some brainstorming, planning, and strategic thinking to eliminate several unqualified keywords before you launch your campaign, but you can’t really know what’s going to happen until you actually put your campaign into the wild.